-Our application is designed to support Android versions above Lollipop 5.0 API 21
+Our application is designed to support Android versions Lollipop 5.0 API 21 and above.

 What do we mean by "tracker"?
 Are cookies and trackers the same thing??
 A cookie is a text file that a website downloads to your browser as you are visiting it.
 The stored information acts like a "unique identifier" that helps a website "remember" you when you visit the next time around.
 It is therefore a kind of tracker.
 While cookies are the most commonly known form of online tracking, there are many other techniques used to track people's online activity.
 We use the term tracker as a general term that includes commands, scripts, or cookies embedded in websites or mobile application.
 We do our best not to block trackers that are necessary for a good user experience (display content, fonts, widgets, API…).

 Where can I find it?